Vietnamese Prime Minister nixes major steel mill project

 HANOI, Vietnam (AP) — Prime Minister Nguyen Xuan Phuc has ordered a halt to work on a major steel plant, citing environmental and other concerns.

 The Vietnam-based Hoa Sen Group last year announced plans to build a $10.6 billion complex with an annual capacity of 16 million tons of steel.

-A government statement Monday called for further studies on the potential environmental impact of the project, and its economic feasibility.
+But a government statement Monday called for further studies on the potential environmental impact of the project, and its economic feasibility.

 It cited risks of a disaster like the chemical spill last year during a test run at another steel complex, built by Taiwan’s Formosa Plastic Group, that devastated fisheries, tourism and the economies of four central provinces.